-For voice hearers, the voices might be present all day and prevent them from doing things in their daily lives.
-Voices may threaten to punish the voice hearer if they don’t do what the voice wants them to do. people who hear voices may not feel able to talk about them and may become isolated and withdrawn as a result.
+For some voice hearers, the voices might be present all day and prevent them from doing things in their daily lives, while others may find ways of living with these voices.
+People who hear voices may not feel able to talk about them and may become isolated and withdrawn as a result.

 - Talk to other voice hearers – this gives you the opportunity to share experiences and to learn from one another.
 You can join or set up a self-help groups, such as those established by the Hearing Voices Network throughout the UK.

 - Voice hearers say it is important to discuss their voices.
 This helps you learn to recognise their games and tricks, as well as their good aspects, and to identify patterns that are specific to given situations.
 This can help you to be better prepared for future onset of voices.
 Voice hearers may think they are alone in hearing voices.
 This can lead to feelings of shame or the fear of going mad.
 Anxiety often leads to the avoidance of situations that might trigger the voices, stopping people leading a full and rewarding life.
 Anxiety severely restricts freedom of movement, and strategies of avoidance often seem to exacerbate the problem.